Faculty & Staff

 IS Art & Extended Day

-Nancy moved to Charleston in 2007 after teaching Art History at Shippensburg University as an adjunct professor.
-She has worked at the Gibbs Museum as the program coordinator and at the Children’s Museum as the Director of Education.
+Nancy has a BA in English from Bard College and a MFA from Maryland Institute College of Art.
+She moved to Charleston in 2007 after teaching Art History at Shippensburg University as an adjunct professor.
+She has worked at the Gibbes Museum as the program coordinator and at the Children’s Museum as the Director of Education.
 Before coming to USL she taught Art at Trident Academy.
 Nancy lived in Carlisle, PA where she raised her two outstanding sons, Miller and Peter.
 Her teaching experience spans 35 years of working with children on the autism spectrum to adults with Alzheimer’s, tutoring children who have dyslexia, teaching private art lessons, and mentoring art students bound for college.

 Nancy is an artist, the author of “The Orphans of Normandy” and a gardener.
 She lives with her husband Rick Leary on James Island.